 The Senate of the Academic Council recently reaffirmed the faculty's responsibility for setting campus research policy.
 Earl Cilley, university research administrator, has said he is not aware of any campus research in chemical-biological warfare "as I understand those terms."
-Under policies adopted by the Academic Council two years ago, the number of classified contracts on campus has dropped from 20 to about a dozen.
+Under policies adopted by the Academic Council two years ago, the number of classified contracts on campus has dropped from to about a dozen.
 The great preponderance of this work is done at AEL.

 SRI has two unclassified C-BW contracts, representing a current backlog of about \$50,000.
-A moretorium on future contracts in this field has been imposed, pending the outcome of the current reappraisal of University-SRI ties ##### of University-SRI ties
+A moreor om an future contracts in this field has been in panding the outcome of the current reappraisal